 I decided to work on increasing my body’s levels of magnesium during my last pregnancy after reading about all the benefits.
 I attribute (in part) many of the great things about this pregnancy and birth to my elevated magnesium levels.
 I think my babies are particularly adept at sucking the magnesium out of my body for their own adorable uses.
-So I am a believer in eating well and supplementing during pregnancy.
+So I am a believer in eating well (babies can use what you eat much easier than what they mine from you) and supplementing during pregnancy.

 Possible benefits to you of proper magnesium levels during pregnancy:

 - (you see I am very excited about these)